centreon/centreon-documentation/en/alerts-notifications/event-console.md

 ### Available filters

-You can filter result by selecting poller in the select box.
-Only hosts monitored by poller will be displayed.

 * **Hostgroup**: Can be used to filter by name of group of hosts via an SQL LIKE type search.
 * **Poller**: Can be used to filter the hosts by poller.
 Only the hosts of the poller selected will be displayed.

 ## Host details

-When you click on the name of a host, the access to the details page of the resource.
+When you click on the name of a host, you access to the details page of the resource.

 4 tabs are available: